Planet Fitness: Marketing

-Criticism and controversies
+Criticism

-Planet Fitness utilizes a "lunk alarm", which is a loud siren and rotating light that may be used when a gymgoer grunts too loudly or drops weights.
-This has alienated some gymgoers.
+A 2010 article in Men's Health criticized Planet Fitness for prohibiting certain weightlifting exercises—such as deadlifts and clean-and-jerks—that many experts believe are highly effective.
+Planet Fitness gyms have a "lunk alarm," a loud siren and rotating light that may be used when a weightlifter grunts too loudly or drops weights.
+This has alienated some gym goers.